FAQs - Acute Care (Adult Gerontology) NP Program

 There are many variations in NP educational programs.
 When building the program, the faculty felt that an immersion style, face-to-face format would best prepare the new AGACNP for the high professional expectations of the AGACNP role.
 As the "high-acuity" specialists in the NP profession, we felt an academic medical center would provide a strong foundation for educating the next generation of AGACNPs.
 This program allows us to develop the next generation of AGACNPs in a "team-based" educational environment with a strong "inter-professional" educational experience.

-You call the AGANP program an "immersion" program; what does that mean?
+You call the AGACNP program an "immersion" program; what does that mean?

 We want to immerse students in an academic medical center, including all of the educational opportunities that can be found in such a complex educational environment.
 This is part of the reason the program is designed with a face-to-face format.
 We want students to be involved with these educational efforts daily, including functioning on inter-professional teams.
 This face-to-face format encourages students to stay highly focused during their educational experience.

-The healthcare industry has grown to recognize the importance of a "team-based" approach when caring for patients.
+The healthcare industry has grown to recognize the importance of a "team-based" approach to patient care.
 The academic medical center provides an ideal "training ground" for NPs to function independently and on complex healthcare teams.

 Can I work during the program?